sjtug/lug/README.md

 ```

 ### config.yaml

+The below configuration may be outdated.
+Refer to [config.example.yaml](https://github.com/sjtug/lug/blob/master/config.example.yaml)
+and [Wiki](https://github.com/sjtug/lug/wiki/Configuration) for the latest version.

 ```
 interval: 3 # Interval between pollings
 loglevel: 5 # 0-5.
 0 for ERROR and 5 for DEBUG